dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 | [`target_lag`](#target-lag)                                                      | `<string>` | yes      |         | alter                     |
 | [`snowflake_warehouse`](#configuring-virtual-warehouses)                         | `<string>` | yes      |         | alter                     |

+There are additional parameters available, such as `REFRESH_MODE` (specifies the refresh type) and `INITIALIZE` (specifies the behavior of the initial refresh).
+To learn more about them, `refer to Snowflake's [Create dynamic table doc](https://docs.snowflake.com/en/sql-reference/sql/create-dynamic-table).

 <Tabs
   groupId="config-languages"
   defaultValue="project-yaml"